category with duals (list of them)

 A quantale is a closed monoidal suplattice.
-Equivalently, it is a monoid object in the closed symmetric monoidal category of suplattices.
+Equivalently, it is a monoid object in the closed symmetric monoidal category of suplattices where the morphisms are the set maps that preserve arbitrary joins.
 This means it is a poset having all joins and an associative, unital tensor product which distributes over joins (the internal-homs then come automatically by the adjoint functor theorem).
 The internal-homs in a quantale are sometimes called residuations and written and .
+Unitality is skipped by some authors; in that case we can talk about subclass of unital quantales.

-As a monoid in suplattices, a quantale is essentially the same thing as a 1-object quantaloid, i.e., a 1-object category enriched in suplattices.
+As a semigroup (monoid if unital) in suplattices, a quantale is essentially the same thing as an 1-object quantaloid, i.e., an 1-object category enriched in suplattices.

 Additional conditions often imposed on a quantale include:

-If all three of commutativity, idempotence, and affineness are assumed, they force to be the meet and therefore the quantale to be a frame.
+(On affineness: see also semicartesian monoidal category.)
+If idempotence and affineness are assumed, then is forced to be the meet (whence commutativity is automatic) and the quantale is thereby a frame; see Proposition 1 below.
 General quantales are sometimes considered to be a “noncommutative” version of a frame, whose opposite category would be a category of “noncommutative locales.”

 (This is the origin of the name “quantale,” a portmanteau of “quantum” and “locale”.
 Note, though, that quantales seem to be generally treated in the literature more as “quantum frames” than “quantum locales,” and in particular their morphisms usually go in the “frame direction.”
-Possibly this can be explained by the fact that in the past, it was common to use the word “locale” for what we now call a “frame” and simply distinguish between “locale homomorphisms” (now called “frame homomorphisms”) and “continuous maps.”)
+Possibly this can be explained by the fact that in the past, it was common to use the word “locale” for what we now call a “frame” and simply distinguish between “locale homomorphisms” (now called “frame homomorphisms”) and “continuous maps.”
+The name “quantale” was introduced by C.J.
+Mulvey.)

-The following construction gives a simple means for passing from commutative affine quantales to frames:
+Along similar lines, the following construction provides passage from commutative affine quantales to frames:

 Let be a commutative affine quantale, and let be the subposet of elements .
 Then is a frame, where the meet operation is given by multiplication in .
 The functor is right adjoint to the forgetful functor from commutative affine quantales to frames.

-and we now conclude that is the meet operation on .
+If are idempotent, then so is using the fact that is commutative.
+Thus is an idempotent affine submonoid of , which by Proposition 1 forces to be the meet.
 Next, we show that is closed under taking joins in : if is a collection of idempotents, we have

 for all , whence

-which is all we need.
+which is all we need (the opposite inequality is automatic since for all ).
 Since joins in are calculated just as they are in , and since multiplication in distributes over arbitrary joins, we have that binary meets distribute over arbitrary joins in .

 Finally, if is a frame and is a commutative affine quantale, it is clear that a quantale map takes elements in (which are idempotent under meet) to idempotents in .
 Hence factors uniquely through , and the map is a frame map.
 This shows that is the right adjoint as claimed.